Supermegacoolgirlwowyes/yamdb_final/README.md

 ```
 If not, follow this link for [git](https://github.com/git-guides/install-git) installation manual.
 Or these ones to install [docker](https://docs.docker.com/get-docker) and [docker-compose](https://docs.docker.com/compose/install/).

-You may want to cusotmize the project at some point later.
-To be able to do so, fork from the original repository first.
+You may want to customize the project at some point in the future.
+To be able to do so, fork from the [GitHub Original Repository](https://github.com/Supermegacoolgirlwowyes/final_yamdb.git) first.
-[Original Repository on GitHub](https://github.com/Supermegacoolgirlwowyes/final_yamdb.git).
 While there, create a new workflow - you will need it later on.

 Navigate to the working directory on your local machine and clone the project from the forked version.